jestradasal/216finalproject/README.md

 CREATE DATABASE north_carolina;
 ```

-The following files that were used to create our tables are stored in our sql_create folder. create_tables.sql have all of our CREATE TABLE SQL expressions and convertCSVtoSQL.sql converts our CSV files to these tables.
+The following files that were used to create our tables are stored in our sql_create folder. create_tables.sql has all of our ```sql CREATE TABLE SQL ``` expressions and convertCSVtoSQL.sql converts our CSV files to these tables.

 ***